islandtrails/theislandwalk/README.md

 ### 2024-03-20

-* The route of The Island Walk to the east of Summerside has been altered between Bedeque and Summerside: at the intersection of Route 1A and the MacMurdo Road, the route previously continued along Route 1A to Read's Corner; the route now turns right onto MacMurdo Road to the Blue Shank Road, takes a short jog left and then right onto the Wilmot Valley Road, where it joins the trail route coming from Summerside.
+The route of The Island Walk to the east of Summerside has been altered between Bedeque and Summerside: at the intersection of Route 1A and the MacMurdo Road, the route previously continued along Route 1A to Read's Corner; the route now turns right onto MacMurdo Road to the Blue Shank Road, takes a short jog left and then right onto the Wilmot Valley Road, where it joins the trail route coming from Summerside.

+In this image, the previous route is shown in blue and the update route is showing in red.

 ![Map detail showing modified route of The Island Walk from Bedeque to Summerside](images/bedeque-changes-detail-2024-03-20.png)